-Viral Digital Studio Limited ("VDS") was the Group's second largest supplier for the year ended 31 March 2017 and 2018, respectively.
+Viral Digital Studio Limited ("VDS") was the Group's third largest supplier for the year ended 31 March 2019 (2018: second).
 VDS is a provider of social media monitoring services and related video production services.
 VDS is wholly-owned by Mr. Wong Chi Shing who is also the sole director of VDS and a cousin of Mr. Harry Wong, a significant shareholder of the Company, and Mr. Wong Yuet Fu, Alfred ("Mr. Alfred Wong"), the chief financial officer and senior management of the Group.
-Although Mr. Wong Chi Shing is a cousin of Mr. Harry Wong and Mr. Alfred Wong, and Mr. Harry Wong and Mr. Alfred Wong are brothers, the Directors consider that such relationships have not caused and were unlikely to cause any conflict of interest between the Group and Mr. Harry Wong and Mr. Alfred Wong, in particular in relation to the supplier selection process, because (i) the engagement of VDS has been approved by the Directors and Mr. Harry Wong has no decisionmaking power in the supplier selection process; and (ii) being our chief financial officer, Mr. Alfred Wong has no involvement in the supplier selection process.
+Although Mr. Wong Chi Shing is a cousin of Mr. Harry Wong and Mr. Alfred Wong, and Mr. Harry Wong and Mr. Alfred Wong, and Mr. Harry Wong and Mr. Alfred Wong are brothers, the Directors consider that such relationships have not caused and were unlikely to cause any conflict of interest between the Group and Mr. Harry Wong and Mr. Alfred Wong, in particular in relation to the supplier selection process, because (i) the engagement of VDS has been approved by the Directors and Mr. Harry Wong has no decision-making power in the supplier selection process; and (ii) being our chief financial officer, Mr. Alfred Wong has no involvement in the supplier selection process.